SveltePress/sveltepress/packages/docs-site/src/routes/reference/default-theme/+page.md

 * `title`
   The label text of the sidebar item
 * `collapsible`
-  Determine whether the sidebar group is collapsible or not.
+  Determine whtheme-default/+paether the sidebar group is collapsible or not.
 * `to`
   The link address
 * `items`